H\"{o}lder Continuous Periodic Solution of Boussinesq Equation with Partial Viscosity: Introduction

 The existence of dissipative solution has been studied by many authors.
 In the earlier work of V. Scheffer (\cite{VS}) and later by A. Shnirelman (\cite{ASH2}), they constructed weak solutions of Euler equations with compact support in time.
 For weak solutions with decreasing energy, there are some results by A. Shnirelman (\cite{ASH1}) and Camillo De Lellis, L\'{a}szl\'{o} Sz\'{e}kelyhidi (\cite{CDL,CDL0}).

 Recently, a great progress was made by Camillo De Lellis, L\'{a}szl\'{o} Sz\'{e}kelyhidi, etc, in the construction of H\"{o}lder continuous solution.
-They actually developed an iterative scheme (some kind of convex integration) in \cite{CDL2} and constructed continuous periodic solution on $T^3$ which satisfies the prescribed kinetic energy by using Beltrami flow on $T^3$ and Geometric Lemma.
+They developed an iterative scheme (some kind of convex integration) in \cite{CDL2} and constructed continuous periodic solution on $T^3$ which satisfies the prescribed kinetic energy by using Beltrami flow on $T^3$ and Geometric Lemma.
 The solution is a superposition of infinitely many perturbed and weakly interacting Beltrami flows.
 Combining the Nash-Moser mollify technique in the iterative scheme, they also constructed H\"{o}lder periodic solution with exponent $\theta$, for any $\theta<\frac{1}{10}$, which satisfies the prescribed kinetic energy in \cite{CDL3}.
 In \cite{BCDL1}, Camillo De Lellis, L\'{a}szl\'{o} Sz\'{e}kelyhidi and T. Buckmaster constructed H\"{o}lder continuous weak solutions with any $\theta<\frac{1}{5}$, which satisfies the prescribed kinetic energy, also see \cite{BCDLI}.
 In whole space $R^3$, P. Isett and Sung-jin Oh in \cite{ISOH2} constructed H\"{o}lder continuous solutions with any $\theta<\frac{1}{5}$, which satisfies the prescribed kinetic energy or is a perturbation of smooth Euler flow.
 Moreover, S. Daneri considered the Cauchy problem for dissipative H\"{o}lder Euler flow in (\cite{DA,DAL}) and A. Choffrut studied h-principles for the incompressible Euler equations in \cite{CHO}.

 For the Onsager critical spatial regularity (H\"{o}lder exponent $\theta=\frac{1}{3}$), there are also some progress.
 By keeping track of sharper, time localized estimates in \cite{TBU}, T. Buckmaster constructed H\"{o}lder continuous (with exponent $\theta<\frac{1}{5}-\varepsilon$ in time-space) periodic solutions which for almost every time belongs to $C_x^{\theta}$, for any $\theta<\frac{1}{3}$, and is compactly temporal supported.
 In \cite{BCDL2}, Camillo De Lellis, L\'{a}szl\'{o} Sz\'{e}kelyhidi and T. Buckmaster also constructed H\"{o}lder continuous periodic solution which belongs to $L^1_tC_x^\theta$, for any $\theta<\frac{1}{3}$, and has compact support in time.
-Recently, P. Isett gives a proof of Onsager's conjecture in (\cite{IS2}).
+Recently, P. Isett gives a proof of Onsager's conjecture in (\cite{IS2}), and C. De Lellis, L. Sz\'{e}kelyhidi, T. Buckmaster and V.Vicol give another short proof in \cite{BCDLV} for admissible weak solution.
+Furthermore, Buckmaster and Vicol establish the nonuniqueness of weak solution to the incompressible Navier-Stokes in \cite{BV} by introducing some new ideas.

 Moreover, Vicol and Isett constructed H\"{o}lder continuous weak solution for some class of active scalar equations in \cite{ISV2}, Luo and Xin constructed H\"{o}lder continuous solutions with compact support in time for 3-dimensional Prandtl's system in \cite{LX}.